-- 3.3 Taking this approach to development allows Essex Housing to include measures that contribute to carbon reduction, such as electric car charging points, cycle storage, photovoltaic panels, high levels of insultation to improve efficiency and reduce utility costs and air source heat pumps.
-It also means that Essex Housing can play a role in Essex County Council's equalities agenda by providing housing to meet the needs of some of our most vulnerable residents.
-For example, Essex Housing supports Adult Social Care in the delivery of Essex County Council's Independent Living for Older People schemes, as well as developing schemes that include apartments for Independent Living for Adults with Disabilities. - 3.4 Essex Housing has completed a number of successful developments, worked with a range of partners including local authorities, NHS, Essex Police and Essex County Fire and Rescue Service.
-Essex Housing has been recognised nationally for its innovative approach through a number of publications and has been shortlisted for awards for both its operating model and completed developments.
+- 3.3 Taking a social-value-first approach to development allows Essex Housing to include measures that contribute to carbon reduction, such as electric car charging points, cycle storage, photovoltaic panels, high levels of insultation to improve efficiency and reduce utility costs and air source heat pumps.
+It also means that Essex Housing can play a role in ECC's equalities agenda by providing housing to meet the needs of some of our most vulnerable residents.
+For example, Essex Housing supports Adult Social Care in the delivery of ECC's Independent Living for Older People schemes, as well as developing schemes that include apartments for Independent Living for Adults with Disabilities. - 3.4 Social Value will be evaluated in all construction tenders within the annual delivery plan.
+Examples of social value that can be committed to can include areas such as a percentage of local people employed on contract and total amount spent with local SMEs.

+3.5 Essex Housing has completed a number of successful developments on behalf of ECC and also worked with a range of partners including local authorities, the NHS, Essex Police and Essex County Fire and Rescue Service.
+It has been recognised nationally for its innovative approach, most recently through two awards in 2022; 'Best Development Team - rural/suburban' at the Inside Housing Development Awards 2022 and 'Homebuilder of the Year - South' at the UK Housing Awards 2022.
+Essex Housing has also been cited in a number of best practice publications and was shortlisted for several other awards in the last year.